nkinnan/esphome-pace-bms/README.md

 # Helping Out

-- I would like to make additions to the [known supported battery packs](fixme) section.
+- I would like to make additions to the [known support battery packs](#What-Battery-Packs-are-Supported) section.
 If you have a pack that works, please share!

 - If you can locate any new [documentation](https://github.com/nkinnan/esphome-pace-bms/tree/main/protocol_documentation) on the protocol, particularly for version 20 variants, or if you find a variation on version 25 (I'm not aware of any at this time), please let me know!